 Although we have seen varying success of these types of campaigns depending on the performance, we have seen in some cases that when using the WISE strategy, our KPIs did improve compared to standard shopping accounts.

-Now as mentioned previously, these comparisons are not fully apples-apples as standard shopping does not technically carry the same inventory as Smart Shopping accounts, but the results still did result in overall lifts that were notable.
+As mentioned previously, these comparisons are not fully apples-to-apples as standard Shopping does not carry the same inventory as Smart Shopping accounts, but we did still see notable overall lifts.

 Smart Shopping is an effective tool to help advertisers get started advertising their products on Google.

-With this said, if you have the time, expertise, and capabilities to run a full-scale advertising approach with Google Ads, then there are better options available.
+With this said, if you have the time, expertise, and capabilities to run a full-scale advertising approach with Google Ads, then there are other options available that may be a better fit for the majority of your spend thanks to their targeting and measurement capabilities.

 Editor’s Note: This post was originally published in April 2019 and has been updated for freshness, accuracy, and comprehensiveness.